Posted on May 20, 2015

 (4) an action for breach of contract or warranty in connection with the purchase of the product;

 (5) an action for death, physical injuries or property damage resulting directly from a defect in design or manufacture of the product, when used as intended or in a reasonably foreseeable manner, except that where the discharge of the product was caused by a volitional act that constituted a criminal offense, then such act shall be considered the sole proximate cause of any resulting death, personal injuries or property damage; or

 (6) an action commenced by the Attorney General to enforce the Gun Control Act or the National Firearms Act.4

 The PLCAA was enacted by Congress under its power to regulate interstate commerce.
 There have been several constitutional challenges to the PLCAA, but to date none have been successful.5

-There have been several reported decisions on the “predicate exception” and the results have been mixed.
-The only two federal appellate courts to consider the issue – the Second and Ninth Circuits – have found in split decisions that the PLCAA barred claims brought under public nuisance statutes.
+There have been several reported decisions interpreting the “predicate exception” and the results have been mixed.
+The only two federal appellate courts to consider the issue – the Second and Ninth Circuits – have both found in split decisions that the PLCAA barred claims brought under generally applicable public nuisance statutes.
 The same result has been reached by state courts in Alaska and Illinois and a federal district court in Washington, D.C.

 Cases Finding That the PLCAA Bars State Law Claims For Damages